Ationet/ationetdocs/AN-Native_Interface_Protocol-Spec.md

 ## 11 Account Downloads

-The Account Download messages are POST actions to recover all the currents accounts movements processed by ATIONet for a given Company Code depending on the particular Action Code.
+The Inventory and Delivery Download messages are POST actions to recover all the transactions processed by ATIONET for a given Merchant or the complete Subscriber Code depending on the particular Action Code.

 The Action Code is validated against the type of company of the